Adversarial Multi-Model Development Pipeline (VSDD)¶

 Example¶

-The following shows a minimal two-role pipeline using Claude as Builder and Gemini as Adversary.
-The Builder accumulates context across phases; the Adversary is initialised fresh for each review pass.
+This example shows a minimal two-role pipeline.
+The Builder uses Claude and the Adversary uses Gemini.
+The Builder accumulates context across phases.
+The Adversary starts fresh for each review pass.

 import anthropic